dafitt/dotfiles/README.md

 If that is the case and `osCfg.enable` is not `null` then the `osCfg`-option will be preferred.
 Even if it is `false`.

-To solve this set your option to `true` in [systems/](https://github.com/dafitt/dotfiles/blob/main/systems) and [modules/nixos/](https://github.com/dafitt/dotfiles/blob/main/modules/nixos).
+To solve this set your option to `true` in [modules/nixos/](https://github.com/dafitt/dotfiles/blob/main/modules/nixos) or [systems/](https://github.com/dafitt/dotfiles/blob/main/systems).

 ## 👀, 🏆 and ❤️